hannakulikowska/Testing-To-Do-List-app/Test Plan.md

 **2. Test Approach**<p>
    **2.1.
 Testing Types**<p>
-   The following testing types will be used to test the website:<p>
+   The following testing types will be used to test the application:<p>
       •	Functional testing<br>
       •	Usability testing<p>
    **2.2.
 Testing Tools**<p>